carpentries-incubator/ml4bio-workshop/_episodes/07-choosing-model.md

 > 3. What metric or couple of metrics would you use to evaluate your machine learning system?
 >
 >
 > Load the `simulated-drug-discovery` dataset from the `data` folder into the ML4Bio software.
-Trying training a logistic regression classifier on the dataset.
+Try training a logistic regression classifier on the dataset.
 Which metrics seem to accurately reflect the performance of the classifier?
 {: .callout}

 Common Metrics: